ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for JDBC User's Manual.md

 ##### OTHER_DATABASE_ERROR_RETRY_INTERVAL (Unit: second)

-This indicates retry intervals between error occurrences when applying records.
+This indicates a retry interval between error occurrences when applying records.

 -   Default Value: 0